 The Voting Process

-Players who are suspended throughout the season are deducted three (3) Dally M Medal points for each week they are out of play.
+Any Player who is suspended under the NRL Judiciary Code of Procedure is deducted three (3) Dally M Medal points for each week of suspension.